Limmen/gym-idsgame/experiments/training/v8/two_agents/reinforce/README.md

-# Experiment `minimal_defense-v8`_`reinforce`
+# Experiment `reinforce`_vs_`reinforce`

-This is an experiment in the `minimal_defense-v8` environment.
+This is an experiment in the `idsgame-v8` environment.
-An environment where the defender is following the `defend_minimal` defense policy.
+An environment where neither the attacker nor defender is part of the environment, i.e. it is intended for 2-agent simulations or RL training.
-The `defend_minimal` policy entails that the defender will always defend the attribute with the minimal value out of all of its neighbors.

-This experiment trains an attacker agent using REINFORCE to act optimally in the given environment and defeat the defender.
+This experiment trains the attacker and defender using REINFORCE to act optimally in the given environment.

 The network configuration of the environment is as follows: